 - When you’re working on an assignment that requires some deep thinking or a bit of analytical and organizational effort, you find yourself taking text message breaks, peeks into your email inbox, or quick glances at social media or news.
-When you walk around the office, you notice this is a pretty normal thing and nobody is immune to it.
+When you walk around the office, you notice this is a pretty normal thing and everybody is in some state of distraction.

-Why people don’t give something or someone their full attention?
-When, for example, you sit down to talk with someone and notice that this person is checking their phone every 5 minutes, what does it mean?
+Why don’t people give something or someone their full attention?
+When you sit down to talk with someone and notice that this person is checking their phone every 5 minutes, what does it mean?
 Or, if you meet one-on-one with someone and need to figure something out together and this person continues to respond to emails for an unrelated project or responds to Slack messages with an unrelated group, what is he signaling?
 I’ve been able to think of a few reasons, but one of them isn’t disrespect.
-As much as I’ve been peeved to be at the receiving end of such interactions, I’ve also been on the giving end and I know that there was never any malicious intent.
+As much as I’ve been peeved to be at the receiving end of such interactions, I’ve also been on the giving end, and I know that there was never any malicious intent.
 I think these reasons are more likely:

 - The person sincerely believes that he can multitask and is giving it a heroic effort (and failing).
 At its worst, this behavior looks as if the person has something more important and urgent to take care of than whatever task or interaction is at hand.
 But when made aware, the person will most likely apologize and give you undivided attention.

 - The person is bored and proactively seeking distraction to fill the boredom.
 The feeling of being bored may come from the topic not being relevant, not being clear enough, and/or requiring too much thinking to bother.